Contraharmonic mean: Other relationships

 where m is the mean, s2 the variance and n is the sample size.

 Jn is asymptotically normally distributed with a mean of zero and variance of 1.

 Uses in statistics

 The problem of a size biased sample was discussed by Cox in 1969 on a problem of sampling fibres.
-The expectation of size biased sample is equal to its contraharmonic mean.
+The expectation of size biased sample is equal to its contraharmonic mean, and the contraharmonic mean is also used to estimate bias fields in multiplicative models, rather than the arithmetic mean as used in additive models.

+The contraharmonic mean can be used to average the intensity value of neighbouring pixels in graphing, so as to reduce noise in images and make them clearer to the eye.